 You can read a lot more about deadlift training in our massive guide: How to Deadlift: Technique, Training, and Gaining.

 Looking to increase your deadlift strength?
 Check out our training program Deadlift Disco, in our app StrengthLog.

-If the deadlift is the king of back exercises, then the pull-up is the queen.
 Of course, the pull-up can be a very difficult exercise depending on your weight and your starting point.
 If they are too heavy for you, you can substitute them with lat pulldowns.

 Two hidden benefits of the pull-up are that 1) you can do them anywhere you’ve got access to something to hang from, and 2) getting better at bodyweight exercises such as it gives you a sensation of mastering your own body, which can be a great boost to your sense of self-worth.